oscarsanchez13/optimized-portfolio/README.md

 ---

-// error when adding 3D visualizer to skills section, node modules are corrupted and next needs to be doen graded
+// error when adding 3D visualizer to skills section, added a new dev branch to attempt addition of 3D Visualer, node modules are corrupted and next needs to be doen graded